martins1612/martins1612.github.io/_pages/about.md

 # About Me

 Hi, I'm Martín!
-I’m currently an M.Sc. student in Pure and Applied Logic at the University of Barcelona, supervised by [Albert Atserias](https://www.cs.upc.edu/~atserias/) on the computational complexity of bounded arithmetics, and also working with [Juan Aguilera](https://juan.ag/) on higher-order computability and non-classical logics.
+I’m currently an M.Sc. student in Pure and Applied Logic at the University of Barcelona, supervised by [Albert Atserias](https://www.cs.upc.edu/~atserias/) on computational complexity, and also working with [Juan Aguilera](https://juan.ag/) on higher-order computability and non-classical logics.

 Driven by ethics, I'm passionate about using theoretical tools to ensure that [advanced artificial intelligence is beneficial for humanity](https://www.safe.ai/ai-risk).
 That's why I've spent the last year collaborating with several AI safety research organizations.
 Right now I'm working with the [Center on Long-term Risk](https://longtermrisk.org/) on mathematical modelling to understand and prevent machine-augmented power conflict.
 I've also worked on AI-relevant applications of Decision Theory for [PIBBSS](https://www.pibbss.ai/fellowship), and on Machine Learning Theory for [MATS](https://www.matsprogram.org/).
 For more about my research, see [here](martinsq29.github.io/research).